chohyoyo/enlace_xrd/README.md

 ### Parsing Standard Output

-AveragePlots.py will need the matplotlib and pandas libraries.
-If these libraries are not present, the csv file should be copied and plots should be generated on another server that has the necessary packages installed.
-{: .alert .alert-warning}

 Collecting data from a run directory can be done with parse_out.py.
 To use this file, execute it as a python script with the run directory's path as the first argument followed by the concurrencies you would like it to collect data for.
 For example:

 ```